Allen022007/19AI307_JAVA/Module-01/DAY-4/README.md

  ```
 /*
 Program to implement a User Defined Method using Java
-Developed by: DHANUMALYA D
+Developed by: Kavinraja D
-RegisterNumber: 212222230030
+RegisterNumber: 212222240047
 */
 ```